 The Razer Blade 15 looks sleek, thin, light in weight, and elegant in white color.
 This laptop uses a matte white aluminum body combined with NVIDIA’s Max Q technology hardware injection that makes it thinner than you expect.
 It is 15.6 inches laptop around .7 thick, 4.3 pounds in weight, and 16 x 10 x 0.8 inches in dimension which looked like the world’s smallest gaming laptop with a GTX 1060 video card inside.

 The Razer Blade 15 has a VR-ready Graphics card that is very capable of editing GIS data using QGis and ArcGIS Pro.
 It has a 15.6 inch, 1920 x 1080p display which is good for editing maps on GIS applications or your other work on it.
 You will get 16 GB DDR4 memory (2x8GB SODIMM) with this laptop but you can upgrade it to 32 GB.

 Inside this package, you get a 256GB SSD which is fast enough for GIS work and light games.
 The battery lasts around 5 hours with average use but it will be extended up to 7 hours when you are not using the laptop while charging.

 There are two reasons why I think it’s the best laptop for GIS.
-The first reason is its high-cost performance, meaning you can get a computer with a nice design and powerful configuration at only $1,000.
+The first reason is its high-cost performance, meaning you can get a computer with a nice design and powerful configuration for only $1,000.
 The second reason is its good heat dissipation.
-Because of this, you don’t need to worry about the heating issue during long time use.
+Because of this, you don’t need to worry about the heating issue during long-time use.